PH-Tools/honeybee_REVIVE/README.md

 # Honeybee-REVIVE:
+### A Phius-REVIVE plugin for Honeybee and Ladybug-Tools

 Honeybee-REVIVE is a free plugin for [Ladybug Tools](https://www.ladybug.tools/) which enables users to add detailed [Phius-REVIVE](https://www.phius.org/phius-revive-2024) style attributes to their models alongside the normal Honeybee inputs.